How to make a capital increase in a limited company?

 Requirements of the share capital increase agreement

-According to articles 285 and following of the Revised Text of the Capital Companies Act, the resolution to increase the share capital must meet the requirements of any amendment to the articles of association, being the competence of the Shareholders' Meeting (article 160.d).
+According to articles 285 and following of the Revised Text of the Capital Companies Act, the resolution to increase the share capital must comply with the requirements of any amendment of the articles of association, being within the competence of the Shareholders' Meeting (article 160.d).

-In the notice of the Shareholders' Meeting where a capital increase is to be decided, it must be expressly stated in the agenda of the notice, and the resolution must be adopted by 50% of the votes corresponding to the share capital.
-Furthermore, if the increase is made by raising the nominal value, the consent of all shareholders is necessary, unless the increase is made entirely with profits or reserves already shown in the last approved balance sheet.
+The notice convening the Shareholders' Meeting at which a capital increase is to be decided must expressly state this in the agenda of the notice, and the resolution must be adopted by 50% of the votes corresponding to the share capital.
+Furthermore, if the increase is made by raising the nominal value, the consent of all shareholders is required, unless the increase is made entirely with profits or reserves already shown in the last approved balance sheet.

-To better understand what a capital increase is, we must also take into account that capital increases can be classified according to the contribution made to the share capital, that is, by what those who receive the new shares pay.
+To better understand what a capital increase in limited companies is, we must also take into account that capital increases can be classified according to the object contributed to the share capital, that is, by what those who receive the new shares pay.
 The types are as follows:

 1. Capital increase with cash contributions: money is contributed by the new partners, plus the share premium in cases where there is one.